microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.md

 We've recently finished these changes:

+* Redesigned the web interface and native apps with new navigation and icons.
+* Renamed favorites to bookmarks, expanding how they work with support for archiving web pages and making highlights.
+* Added multiple account support without signing out on iOS.
+* Added editing pages and managing uploads on iOS and macOS.
 * Launched Sunlit 3.0, an Instagram-like photo sharing app built on Micro.blog.
 It's open source.
 * Added new books search and book covers interface.
 * Added following Tumblr blogs and IndieWeb sites by domain name.
 Improved the username search.